These are short guides covering a range of issues that affect individual members.

 A guide to assist Prospect members in defined contribution pension schemes plan for retirement and make the most of the pension scheme they are in.

-Addresses a number of employment law issues that arise in the context of redundancy, from identifying what a redundancy is through to discriminatory treatment and unfair dismissals.
-Also looks briefly at negotiating a redundancy policy.
-This guide is part of our Members' Assistance Programme (MAP) - see http://www.prospect.org.uk/adviceandservices/redundancy
+This members’ guide addresses a number of employment law issues that arise in the context of redundancy, from identifying what a redundancy is through to discriminatory treatment and unfair dismissals.
+The guide also looks briefly at negotiating a redundancy policy.

 This aims to safeguard you as a road user, protect you as a duty-holder ,and enable Prospect reps to measure and promote their employer’s compliance.